 What Makes Kevin + Jonathan Tick?

-We genuinely love what we do — we have heart.
-To us, real estate doesn’t feel like work, it feels like fun.
+We genuinely love what we do — we have heart: To us, real estate doesn’t feel like work — it’s just what we do.

 Our clients know they’re working with always approachable, continually engaged and authoritative top-producing professionals and a happy, mellow and friendly big black dog Raffi who likes to wag his tail too.

 Kevin has been an invited commentator/expert on Curbed SF, quoted and featured in the New York Times and interviewed a number of times on local television news sharing his thoughts about real estate trends and developments.
 Kevin, who is from Iowa originally, has lived in the U.K. and has a Master’s degree, a law degree from U.C.
 Berkeley’s School of Law (Boalt Hall) and a BA from Washington University, St. Louis.
 He speaks Cantonese and was a reporter and blogger before going to law school.
 Kevin still carries his law license ‘just-in-case’ he needs it and practiced as a business attorney in the City and as a mediator for 5 years working with the City’s Office of Citizen Complaints — which handles citizen complaints against the SFPD — before focusing on real estate exclusively starting in 2010 after Jonathan said it’d be a ‘good idea.’
 Indeed it has proven to be.
 Kevin is the chatty one, has the ‘vision’ thing and casual one.

 Jonathan B. McNarry